-Position Statement The Local Government sector supports the planning and by Infrastructure Australia and the National Transport Commission, called for long-term coordinated planning of Australia's major ports and their related transport corridors and shipping channels.
+The National Ports Strategy, released for public consultation by Infrastructure Australia and the National Transport Commission, called for long-term coordinated planning of Australia's major ports and their related transport corridors and shipping channels.
 Local Government is not responsible for the management of Ports in Western Australia, but do have a substantial interest in how Port operations affect local communities beyond the Port boundaries.
 The objectives and priority actions identified in the draft national strategy are certainly desirable.
 However, it's reasonable to question what benefits a national strategy will deliver for WA.
 The Western Australian ports and freight task are very different to those on the east coast of Australia, and different approaches are required.